Tamairon/OPCSM-VAI/README.md

 <b>NOTE: Mark means the element is prepared to be executed (green filled).
 Un-marked means the element wait until is marked again.</b>

 OPCSM VAI has a toolbox with several elements.

- - STATE -
+ - SET -
-   Puts "1" in 'MyVariable' when is triggered and puts "0" when is not marked.
+   Put "1" in MyVariable when is triggered and keep it.
-   Has a special mode "TOGGLE" then when is trigger change the previous value and keep it until new trigger.
+   NOTE: with TOGGLE value change "1" to "0" or "0" to "1" everytime that it's triggered.

+ - RESET -
+   Put "0" in MyVariable when is triggered and keep it.
+   NOTE: with TOGGLE value change "1" to "0" or "0" to "1" everytime that it's triggered.

- - TRANSITION -
+ - BIT STATUS -
-   Leaves to continue program if the variable assigned is "1" in another case, pause the branch.
+   Stop branch until "variable source" == "SET '1'" or "RESET '0'" according to the setting stablished for the variable source.

  - CONDITION
    Function similar to transition but complex conditions.
 Powered by conditions scripts.